The British Museum is committed to protecting your privacy and security.

 - a clear explanation about what information you are requesting

 - your Membership number (where you are a Member)

 - a copy of your ID (where you are requesting CCTV or where we can't identify you through other means).

 Please be aware that we may ask for other information from you on a case-by-case basis to help us to identify you.

 Should you have a complaint about how we have used ('processed') your personal data, you can complain to us directly by contacting our Data Protection Officer in the first instance.

 If you are not happy with our response, or you believe that your data protection or privacy rights have been infringed, you can complain to the UK Information Commissioner's Office which regulates and enforces data protection law in the UK.
 Details of how to do this can be found at www.ico.org.uk.

 Our websites use local storage (such as cookies) in order to provide you with the best possible experience and to allow you to make use of certain functionality (such as being able to shop online).
 Further information can be found in our Cookies policy.

 Our websites contain links to other external websites.
-We're not responsible for the content or functionality of any such websites.
-Please let us know if a link isn't working by contacting firstname.lastname@example.org.
+We are not responsible for the content or functionality of any such websites.
+Please let us know if a link isn't working by contacting email@example.com.

-This policy was approved by the Trustees of the British Museum in May 2018 and will be reviewed no later than 2021.
+This policy was approved by the Trustees of the British Museum in May 2018 and updated in December 2022.
+It will be reviewed no later than 2023.